 This report is made solely to the Academy Trust's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
-Our audit work has been undertaken so that we might state to the Academy Trust's members those matters we are required to state to them in an auditors' report and for no other purpose.
+Our audit work has been undertaken so that we might state to the Academy Trust's members those matters we are required to state to them in an Auditors' report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Academy Trust and its members, as a body, for our audit work, for this report, or for the opinions we have formed.

-Cosper l'ang Groy 16.
+Simon Atkins FCA (Senior statutory auditor)

+osper lang Croy W.

-Simon Atkins FCA (senior statutory auditor) for and on behalf of Cooper Parry Group Limited Chartered Accountants Statutory Auditor Park View
+for and on behalf of

+Cooper Parry Group Limited

+Chartered Accountants

+Statutory Auditor

+Park View

-One Central Boulevard Blythe Valley Park Solihull West Midlands B90 8BG
+One Central Boulevard

+Blythe Valley Park

+Solihull

+West Midlands

+B90 8BG

-15 December 2020
+15 December 2021

-INDEPENDENT REPORTING ACCOUNTANT'S ASSURANCE REPORT ON REGULARITY TO THE WARRINER MULTI ACADEMY TRUST AND THE EDUCATION & SKILLS FUNDING AGENCY
+INDEPENDENT REPORTING ACCOUNTANT'S ASSURANCE REPORT ON REGULARITY TO THE WARRINER MULTI ACADEMY TRUST AND THE EDUCATION AND SKILLS FUNDING AGENCY

-In accordance with the terms of our engagement letter dated 1 October 2019 and further to the requirements of the Education and Skills Funding Agency (ESFA) as included in the Academies Accounts Direction 2019 to 2020, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by The Warriner Multi Academy Trust during the year 1 September 2019 to 31 August 2020 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated 1 October 2019 and further to the requirements of the Education and Skills Funding Agency (ESFA) as included in the Academies Accounts Direction 2020 to 2021, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by The Warriner Multi Academy Trust during the year 1 September 2020 to 31 August 2021 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.